maxzheng/great-life-guide/README.md

 To help others, teach them as other ways may actually do harm in the long run.
 And careful not to spend too much time helping others that may significantly affect your own goals.
 Each person should be provided with all the necessities to be successful, however success must earned by each person with their own hands.
 When success is given, it's not sustainable.

-Doing [loving-kindness meditation](https://ggia.berkeley.edu/practice/loving_kindness_meditation) can improve compassion, or simply be kind and helpful.
+[Loving-kindness meditation](https://ggia.berkeley.edu/practice/loving_kindness_meditation) can improve compassion, or simply be kind and helpful.

 Creativity
 ----------